sjforman/sjforman.github.io/content/posts/llm-truthiness.md

 1. Cholesterol / heart attack risk
 1. Daily glass of wine as beneficial for heart health

 The first four are in the "absolutely and more-or-less unequivocally settled knowledge" category, but each one has a vibrant community of "skeptics," some genuine and others opportunistic grifters.
-The 5th, I'm including as a kind of control or calibrator, to see what the LLMs do with a proposition that was contested but widely thought to be true, and in the last couple years has flipped to being mostly doubted.
+The wine one tests what they do with a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought false.

 I wanted to know how the most widely used LLMs respond to these, at a few different levels of sophistication, ranging from a naive open-ended question to a calibrated probability estimate.
 Here's what I found: